marshareb/marshareb.github.io/_posts/2023-9-17-Rec-Seven-Eight.md

 tag: [MA1172]
 ---

-In this post, we review what was discussed in the seventh and eighth recitation.

-# Introduction

 In the seventh recitation we covered lengths of curves, and in the eights we covered applications.

 # Lengths of Curves